Skip to Content

 Scope lock (sprint contract)

-Before starting a bounded implementation task, the sprint-contract skill negotiates an explicit contract — the set of files that may be written.
-Any write outside that set is blocked with a structured error naming the violating path and the permitted set.
+Before starting a bounded implementation task, an agent (or a user-supplied skill) constructs a sprint contract — the set of files that may be written.
+Activating a contract arms a glob-based scope lock; any write outside the permitted set is blocked with a structured error naming the violating path and the permitted set.

 The contract is persisted to .proto/sprint-contract.json and automatically restored on session restart.